Symits54321/fcc2024_Sumit/README.md

 Hovering over each button provides information about positive reviews, negative reviews, and comments displayed in a bar graph.
 This interactive feature enhances user experience by providing insights in real-time.

-## Readme.md

-This README provides an overview of the project, including its structure, components used, data management approach, and functionality.
-For running the project locally, ensure you have the necessary dependencies installed and follow the instructions in the project repository.

-Feel free to explore the codebase and provide feedback or suggestions for improvement.
-Thank you for checking out my Lizmotors Internship Assignment!